Japan detects first monkeypox case | Health

 Japan detects first monkeypox case

+But at the moment, he is in a stable condition," a Health Ministry official told a separate media briefing.
+The patient, a Tokyo resident, went to Europe late last month and had contact with a person who was later confirmed monkeypox-positive before returning to Japan in mid-July, the official said.

-Japan detected its first case of the monkeypox virus, in Tokyo, the capital's governor said on Monday.
+Japan has detected its first case of the monkeypox virus in Tokyo, the capital's governor said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)